hiteshpakhan/python_learning/ztm-py/21 ml/1 one/readme.md

         pandas :
         it use for data analysis
+        you can install the pandas by this command : pip install pandas

         scikit learn :
         it is helpful in the creating model part, it comes with the different algorithems